 - Change content visibility or add conditions.
 You can select visibility for individual items within the learning module.
 You can also add conditions for when the content becomes available.

-If you delete a learning module with content, the content is also removed from the Course Content page.
+If you delete a learning module with content, all of the content is also removed from the Course Content page.

 You can add folders to a learning module to organize content.
 Folders in learning modules can only contain content items, not other folders.